joycejoyce/100-days-of-code/log.md

 **Today's Progress**: Add "click" event listener to month switcher.

-**Thoughts:** I need to do some research about the effect range of an event listener; could it effect the parent of the dome? if it could, why?
+**Thoughts:** I need to do some research about the effect range of an event listener; could it effect the parent of the dom? if it could, why?

+### Day 10: April 15, 2020

+**Today's Progress**: Successfully switch to previous monthly calendar.

+**Thoughts:** Keep variable names as short as possible.